-To conclude, the method we proposed infers position and orientation in an ad hoc network where nodes can measure angle of arrival (AOA) from communication with their immediate neighbors.
-The assumption is that all nodes have AOA capability and only a fraction have self positioning capability.
-Two algorithms were proposed DV-Bearing and DV-Radial, each providing different signalingaccuracy-coverage-capabilities tradeoffs.
+We presented a method to infer position and orientation in an ad hoc network where nodes can measure angle of arrival(AoA) for communication with their immediate neighbors.
+The assumption is that all nodes have AoA capability and only a fraction have self positioning capability.
+Two algorithms were proposed DV-Bearing and DV-Radial, each providing different signaling-precisioncoverage-capabilities tradeoffs.
 The advantages of the method are that it provides absolute coordinates and absolute orientation, that it works well for disconnected networks, and doesn't require any additional infrastructure.
 What makes the algorithm scalable to very large networks is that the communication protocol is localized.
 Simulations showed that resulted positions have an accuracy comparable to the radio range between nodes, and resulted orientations are usable for navigational or tracking purposes.